Scott Brinker: Career

-In January 1991, Brinker joined Galacticomm as vice president, primarily leading the company's marketing efforts.
-In April 1993, he was promoted to president and CEO at age 21.
 In 1996, Galacticomm brought on Robert Shaw as CEO, and in October 1996, Galacticomm was sold to a group led by Peter Berg and Yannick Tessier.
 Brinker sold his interest in the company at that time and left to pursue a new venture with Christopher Robert, the then CTO of Galacticomm.

 Some of Brinker's experiences with Galacticomm are recounted in the film BBS: The Documentary.

-In 1998, Brinker co-founded i-on interactive, inc. with Anna Talerico, Justin Talerico, and Christopher Robert. ion interactive was initially a boutique web development firm with clients that included Citrix, Office Depot, Siemens, and Yahoo!.
+In 1998, Brinker co-founded ion interactive, inc. with Anna Talerico, Justin Talerico, and Christopher Robert. i-on interactive was initially a boutique web development firm with clients that included Citrix, Office Depot, Siemens, and Yahoo!.
 Brinker served as president and chief technology officer of the company.

 Starting in 2005, Brinker and the Talericos began to develop a post-click marketing platform called LiveBall, a software-as-a-service landing page management system.
 In 2007, the company stopped taking on new web development projects and focused on building this new business, which Brinker has described as "landing pages 2.0".

 Brinker began the MarTech industry conference in 2014 in Boston and now runs them twice a year.

-Brinker joined HubSpot as vice president of platform ecosystem in March 2021.
+Brinker joined HubSpot as Vice President of Platform Ecosystem in Sep 2017.